Is TWRA allowed to watch you? Tennessee man’s hidden camera discovery sparks privacy debate - NewsBreak

 Note: The TWRA said it couldn’t comment specifically on this case, only on the procedures and rules it has in place.
 To read the first part of our three-part series, click this link .

-His attorney at the Institute for Justice , Andrew Wimer, said, at the time, Rainwaters had a tenant renting out a home on his property.
+His attorney at the Institute for Justice , Josh Windham, said, at the time, Rainwaters had a tenant renting out a home on his property.

 The Tennessee Wildlife Resources Agency (TWRA) and U.S. Fish & Wildlife charged Rainwaters’s son and some friends with illegal baiting after an incident in a TWRA-owned area back in October 2017.
 The charge was called Operation Bird Dog .